-In the second category, the borrower is offering additional collateral to further secure an existing loan which has fallen into arrears.
-Normally, the bank prefers not to pay additional expenses of title examination and will often rely upon the representations of the borrower as to the amount of monthly revenue from various properties.
-A bank client should categorize the property offered, and at least do a limited examination of the high priority properties.
-The property is usually offered to the bank in return for the bank's forebearance of an immediate foreclosure, and the bank takes the property knowing that an eventual foreclosure is probably going to be necessary.
+b.
+A second category is where the borrower is offering additional collateral to further secure an existing loan which has fallen into arrears.
+Normally, the bank is not too excited about paying additional expenses of title examination and will often rely upon the representations of the borrower as to what his monthly revenue has been from various properties.
+I try to get a bank client to categorize the property offered and at least do a limited examination of the high priority properties.
+This property is usually offered to the bank in order to get the bank to forebear an immediate foreclosure and the bank is taking the property knowing that an eventual foreclosure is probably going to be necessary.
 It is not uncommon to find that the interest of this borrower is heavily encumbered and may be subject to the priorities of third parties.

 II.
-AUTHORITATIVENESS OF THE STANDARDS
+AUTHORITATIVENESS OF TITLE EXAMINATION STANDARDS